pmborg/Gravity-is-the-4th-Dimension/README.md

 • Ṙ = c and H = c/R; no singularities, no inflation, no dark energy

+Here, R is the global embedding radius of the 3D hypersurface in 4D.

 • The Big Bang is not a singularity

 • Perfect consistency with GR via Gauss–Codazzi